-Most discussions of electric vehicles involve the chicken and the egg analogy: Which needs to come first, the vehicles or the charging stations?
+Most discussions of electric vehicle charging involve the chicken and the egg analogy: Which needs to come first, the vehicles or the charging stations?

 Given the forecast for electric vehicle (EV) growth and millions in funding available for building charging stations throughout the state, I think looking at the issue through the lens of Kevin Costner’s character in the movie “Field of Dreams” is more applicable: “If you build it, they will come.”